Coccolithophore: Overview

 Coccolithophores (or coccolithophorids, from the adjective) form a group of about 200 phytoplankton species.
 They belong either to the kingdom Protista, according to Robert Whittaker's Five kingdom classification, or clade Hacrobia, according to the newer biological classification system.
 Within the Hacrobia, the coccolithophores are in the phylum or division Haptophyta, class Prymnesiophyceae (or Coccolithophyceae).
 Coccolithophores are distinguished by special calcium carbonate plates (or scales) of uncertain function called coccoliths, which are also important microfossils.
 However, there are Prymnesiophyceae species lacking coccoliths (e.g. in genus Prymnesium), so not every member of Prymnesiophyceae is a coccolithophore.

 Coccolithophores are single-celled phytoplankton that produce small calcium carbonate (CaCO3) scales (coccoliths) which cover the cell surface in the form of a spherical coating, called a coccosphere.
+Many species are also mixotrophs, and are able to photosynthesise as well as ingest prey.

-They have been an integral part of marine plankton communities since the Jurassic.
-Today, coccolithophores contribute ~1–10% to primary production in the surface ocean and ~50% to pelagic CaCO3 sediments.
+Coccolithophores have been an integral part of marine plankton communities since the Jurassic.
+Today, coccolithophores contribute ~1–10% to inorganic carbon fixation (calcification) to total carbon fixation (calcification plus photosynthesis) in the surface ocean and ~50% to pelagic CaCO3 sediments.
 Their calcareous shell increases the sinking velocity of photosynthetically fixed CO_{2} into the deep ocean by ballasting organic matter.
 At the same time, the biogenic precipitation of calcium carbonate during coccolith formation reduces the total alkalinity of seawater and releases CO_{2}.
 Thus, coccolithophores play an important role in the marine carbon cycle by influencing the efficiency of the biological carbon pump and the oceanic uptake of atmospheric CO_{2}.

 As of 2021, it is not known why coccolithophores calcify and how their ability to produce coccoliths is associated with their ecological success.
 The most plausible benefit of having a coccosphere seems to be a protection against predators or viruses.
 Viral infection is an important cause of phytoplankton death in the oceans, and it has recently been shown that calcification can influence the interaction between a coccolithophore and its virus.
 The major predators of marine phytoplankton are microzooplankton like ciliates and dinoflagellates.
 These are estimated to consume about two-thirds of the primary production in the ocean and microzooplankton can exert a strong grazing pressure on coccolithophore populations.
 Although calcification does not prevent predation, it has been argued that the coccosphere reduces the grazing efficiency by making it more difficult for the predator to utilise the organic content of coccolithophores.
 Heterotrophic protists are able to selectively choose prey on the basis of its size or shape and through chemical signals and may thus favor other prey that is available and not protected by coccoliths.